cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

 [image]

 Now, access your Prometheus Dashboard
-Paste the <Prometheus-LB-DNS>:9090 in your favorite browser and you will see like this [image]
+Paste the <Prometheus-LB-DNS>:9090 in your browser and you will see somwthing like this [image]

 Click on Status and select Target.